jerungpyro/Dividend-Calc-App/README.md

 ## License

-This project is licensed under the [Your Chosen License - e.g., MIT License].
+This project is licensed under the [UiTM EDUCATIONAL LICENSE].
 See the `LICENSE` file for details.
-*(If you haven't chosen a license, MIT is a common and permissive one.
-Create a `LICENSE` file in your root directory with the license text.)*